TritonDataCenter/rfd/rfd/0057/README.md

 # Docker build/commit

-Docker build will need to generate/store the uncompressedSha256 - currently docker build streams the image data (so it doesn't know the final sha256), so an IMGAPI renameUuid step is required so that the image uuid can uses the final compressed sha256 layer digest, this rename would occur after upload, but before the image is activated.
+Docker build will need to generate/store the uncompressedDigest - currently docker build streams the image data (so it doesn't know the final sha256), so an IMGAPI renameUuid step is required so that the image uuid can uses the final compressed sha256 layer digest, this rename would occur after upload, but before the image is activated.

+# Unhandled v2.2 manifest items

+Note: These items are mentioned in the v2.2 manifest documentation, but I've yet to encounter them in the wild, so these are not implemented.

+* `layers.*.urls` - Provides a list of URLs from which the content may be fetched.
+This field is optional and uncommon.
+This is not handled by Triton.

+* `application/vnd.docker.image.rootfs.foreign.diff.tar.gzip` - may be pulled
+  from a remote location but they should never be pushed.
+This is not handled by Triton.